viktor-begun/ML_Trading/README.md

   if (future_high < current_high - L2)and(future_low < current_low - L1) then sell else do_nothing

-Here, L1 and L2  are optimizabe variables got the SGMM
+Here, L1 and L2  are optimizabe variables for the SGMM

-# SOTM section
+# SOTM section (pending)

+this code to be carried over from the old implementation in to python separate module.

-# SGMM section
+# SGMM section (pending)

+this code to be carried over from the old implementation in to python separate module.